MunzT/ETFuse/README.md

 ### Custom Events

-In a separate csv file it is possible to define custom events which can be used as markers on the timeline, for subdividing the distance plot and generating heatmaps.
-In the first column the frames in the host video of the event have to be specified and the second column must contain the colors that will be used for the marker in the timeline.
+In a separate csv file it is possible to define custom events which can be used as markers on the timeline, for subdividing the distance plot and for generating heatmaps.
+In the first column the frame numbers from the host video have to be specified and the second column must contain the colors that will be used for the marker in the timeline.
 One line might look like this: `100,#ff0000`